jbowyers/chartinator/README.md

     // Used as a caption when generating an HTML table
     dataTitle: false,

-    // Create Table
+    // Create Table - String
-    // Create an HTML table from chart data
+    // Create a basic HTML table or a Google Table Chart from chart data
+    // Options: false, 'basic-table', 'table-chart'
     // Note: This table will replace an existing HTML table
     createTable: false,